terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 If you want to run the Android or iOS versions, you must right-click the project you want and then select __Set as StartUp Project__.

 Let's build a user interface for getting Chuck Norris facts!
-Right click the project __ChuckNorrisFacts__, select __Add__ and then __New Item...__.
+Right-click the project __ChuckNorrisFacts__, select __Add__ and then __New Item...__.
 Select __Xamarin.Forms__ to the left and __Content View__ in the middle, and enter "FactsView" in the Name-field: